The Ultimate Guide: How to Keep Mums Alive in the Fall

 Will Frost Kill Mums?

-Mums are hardy but, like any plant, will eventually succumb to frosty weather.
+Mums are hardy but, like any plant, will eventually succumb to cold weather.
 Although a simple frost won’t kill them, it’s best to protect them from serious bouts of cold.

 Watch the forecast for any extended cold periods.
 Bring your potted mums in overnight to avoid hard freezes.
 Return them to their sunny location outside once the temperature is above freezing.